-Both Helvellyn and Scafell Pike mountains are in the gorgeous Lake District National Park in the northwest of England in Cumbria.
+Let’s start with the location of these two mountains.
+Both Helvellyn and Scafell Pike are located in the gorgeous Lake District National Park in the northwest of England in Cumbria.

 Scafell Pike – OS Explorer OL6 – The English Lakes (South-western area)